-Welcome back!
-We hope you all had a lovely break.
-The new half term has got off to a great start, and we would like to thank you all for making sure all children are wearing the correct uniform.
-Please make sure children have their, book bags and Raving Readers in school every day.
-It is essential that you read with your child every night to aid their progress in English and to develop their love of reading.
+We hope you have all had a pleasant holiday.
+The new term has got off to a great start, and we would like to thank you all for making sure all children are wearing the correct uniform.
+Please make sure children have their book bags and Raving Readers books in school every day.
+It is essential that you read with your child every night to continue to aid their progress in English and to develop their love of reading.